 Your next step will be visiting your bank and reassessing your current financial situation.
 From when you first purchased to now, did anything change?
 You may have saved more for your down payment or received a raise?
 This can be reflected in the amount of mortgage issued by the bank.

 A significant amount of time has passed since you first obtained a mortgage pre-approval, which is why we recommend using one of our partner banks at the start of your purchase journey.
 You’ll want to work with a bank that recognizes the shared equity down payment available through Options to ensure a successful closing on your suite.

 Prepare for closing

 Once you’ve obtained a final mortgage, it’s time to get ready for closing.
-We strongly recommended purchasers save at minimum an additional 3% to 5% of their purchase price to cover final closing costs (though the actual amount owing depends on a number of individual factors).
+We strongly recommended purchasers save an additional 5% to 10% of their purchase price to cover final closing costs (though the actual amount owing depends on a number of individual factors).